This is a powerful wall AC unit that is relatively affordable and has a great feature package.

-Wall air conditioners are usually more powerful, and much more insulated than other models of room air conditioning.
-This means they are much more efficient and offer a larger cooling area.
-The bigger build means that these models are much more durable, especially when compared to portable models, and have a longer life span.
+If you can’t have central air conditioning , then a wall air conditioner is a good choice.
+They're usually more powerful, and much more insulated than other models of room air conditioning – like window air conditioning, or even the best portable air conditioning units.
+This makes them much more efficient and able to offer a larger cooling area, while the bigger build means they're more durable, especially when compared to portable units, and have a longer life span too.

 However, wall AC units are embedded, and can’t be moved around or stored away for winter like more portable models.
 On the plus side, a lot of these AC units come with heating options, that helps keep away winter’s chill.
-These are great options for rooms without windows, or for people that want to leave their windows functional.
+These are great options for rooms without windows or for people that want to have fully functional windows.

 This expert guide for in-wall air conditioners will take you through all the things you need to look out for when shopping around for a product, and tell you about the best wall air conditions we’ve discovered.
-We highly recommend the Frigidaire FFTA1233Q1 as the best wall air conditioner for most homes because it's powerful enough to handle any room, particularly large rooms.
+We highly recommend the Frigidaire FFTA1233Q1 as the best wall air conditioner for most homes because it is powerful enough to handle large spaces with ease.

 The Frigidaire FFTA1233Q1 is the best wall air conditioner we reviewed because it's the most powerful and it has a good range of features like auto restart, sleep mode and energy saver mode.